Boneless Leg of Lamb

 Frequently asked questions

-No. The honey does a good job of giving us a nice color, so we don't need to worry about searing this roast.
+No. The honey does a good job of giving the meat a nice color, so we don’t need to worry about searing this roast.

-I personally prefer to use meat thermometric so I don't have to calculate and watch the clock ever so often.
-But, you can certainly do without it.
+I personally prefer to use a meat thermometer, so I don’t have to calculate and watch the clock every so often.
+But you can certainly do without it.
 However, if you are new to cooking or roasting meat, a thermometer can take the guesswork out.
-The most important point to note is to make sure you insert the thermometer needle in the deepest part of the thick meat.
+The most important point is to make sure you insert the thermometer needle into the deepest part of the thick meat.

 Video